 “Red…7…28…hut, hike!!!”
 John madden is back!
 Get ready for hard-hitting defensive plays and Hail Mary passes, as we delve into this offering from Electronic Arts.

 Madden ’93 is another in the line of the Madden franchise.
 It was developed by Blue Sky Productions for the Mega Drive and Electronic Arts for the SNES.
 It was published by EA Sports Network, and was released in 1992.
-I reviewed the Mega Drive version.
+I chose to review the Mega Drive version.

 Ah yes, American Football, that favourite of North American Sports that just doesn’t seem to translate well in the UK.
 The computer games did, however, and this one was no exception.

 You can play either one-player, two-player, or two-player co-operative which is fun to play, as I did with both my brothers.

 Some of the new features include stumbling, taunting, head-butting and one-handed catches.
 Although you can play in snow, wind and rain etc., sadly, they still haven’t added a random weather option, which would be a nice touch and there is still no sign of real player names.
 On another positive note, you no longer need a password as the game automatically saves your progress.

 The gameplay has been improved since it’s predecessor.
 It’s tougher to dominate matches with a throwing game as defensive players intercept and block the passes a lot more.
 The running game is slightly better with faster runners, but I’d still recommended not bothering and sticking to a throwing game.

 The graphics are pretty much the same as Madden ’92.
 In that, they still look very good.
 Not complaints here.